slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Art is a wound turned into light."
 -- Georges Braque [1882]*

+> *"Art is not beauty, art is seeing things differently."
+-- Virginia Woolf [1882]*

 > *"Art is plagiarism or revolution."
 -- Marcel Duchamp [1887]*

 > *"Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings."
 -- Robert Benchley [1889]*

+> *"I think the job of an artist is to remind people of what they have chosen to forget."
+-- Arthur Miller*

+> *"The enemy of art is the absence of limitations." (...)
+"A film is never really good unless the camera is an eye in the head of a poet."
+-- Orson Welles [1915]*

 > *"Art is the absence of fear."
 -- Erykah Badu [1971]*